1. Membership Quality & Commitment

 13. Departing Members

 13.1.
-Members leaving the Association either by resignation or expulsion shall have the right to claim acknowledged debts from other Members against their respective bank guarantee(s) within a period of two (2) months following the date of their resignation or expulsion.
-Any claim should be settled per the procedures and conditions prescribed in the Rules 8 through 12 inclusive.
+Members leaving the Association either by resignation or expulsion shall have the right to request payments from the Fund in relation to acknowledged debts from other Members within a period of two (2) months following the date of their resignation or expulsion.

 14. Subscription Fees and Payments